Pawsey-Internships/diversity_inclusion_workshop/content/introduction/Definitions.md

 **Diversity** can refer to the mix of people in an organisation, or datapoints in your sample.

-**Inclusion** is the outcome of behaviours promiting an environment where diverse people (or or data points) can thrive.
+**Inclusion** is the outcome of behaviours promiting an environment where diverse people (or data points) can thrive.
 In an organisation, maximising inclusion also improves overall *performance* and *wellbeing*. **Insert source?**